htil/htil.github.io/README.md

 `npm install` call from project root to install dependencies

-`npm run build` compiles json, pug, and sass files to css and main.html (will be index.html when live)
+`npm run build` compiles json, pug, and sass files to css and index.html